katipallyvig8899/LocalRepo/README.md

-need to chnage some features and do the deployment in the aws
+created the dataset but need to have some knowledge on doamin and need to do create the model by the sunday